rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/4b-tekton.md

    ![code-lint-openshift](./images/code-lint-openshift.png)

-7. Now make a small change on the nordmart-review application to trigger the pipeline.
+7. Now make a small change on the `nordmart-review` application to trigger the pipeline.
 Add an extra line at the end of pom.xml.
 This should not appear as a code linting issue.
 Commit the change and head over to the console and check the running pipeline.
 You should be able to see code-lint task running.

    ![code-lint-running](./images/code-lint-running.png)

 8. Let try to fail code linting now.
-Open up the nordmart review application and navigate to` src > main > java > com > stakater > nordmart` and open `ReviewServiceApplication.java`.
+Open up the `nordmart-review` application and navigate to` src > main > java > com > stakater > nordmart` and open `ReviewServiceApplication.java`.
 Add 5-6 extra lines in the main function.
 This is a linting issue so it should cause the code lint task to fail.
 Commit the change.

    ![code-lint-change](./images/code-lint-change.png)